TheBellman/KafkaToy/README.md

  - Java 12 or later is installed and available;
  - git is installed and available in the command path.

+It also pretty well assumes you have a schema registry and Kafka cluster available for use.
+The easiest way to achieve that is to use the [confluentinc/cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) project with Docker (yes, you will need Docker as well) which can run up an ensemble including Kafka and the Confluent schema registry on your desktop.
+Use of this project is also discussed at [Confluent](https://docs.confluent.io/platform/current/tutorials/build-your-own-demos.html)

 ## Test and Build
 This is simple to build, however you will need Apache Maven and Java installed.